 The Statistical Genetics Laboratory studies the role that genetic variation plays in determining risk of disease and its risk factors.
 The laboratory develops and applies statistical genetic methods to gene mapping studies across a wide range of traits and diseases.

-One major focus is understanding genetic and epigenetic variation in various cancers.
+One major focus is understanding genetic variation in various cancers.
 Cancers studied include melanoma, ovarian cancer, breast cancer and oesophageal cancer.
 Ultimately this work will lead to better understanding of why particular individuals are affected by cancer or why they respond poorly to cancer treatment.